 There are 7 main types of CBD products that can be purchased in the UK.
 Each has its own pros and cons that should be considered before making a purchase.
 Each method of use will differ in terms of bioavailability.
 Bioavailability refers to the rate and speed of absorption or, more precisely, to how well and how quickly your body absorbs the cannabinoid content of a product and how long it will stay in your system.

-The purest form of CBD oil is the full-spectrum, whole-plant, organic CBD extract.
-This oil contains CBD and over 400 chemical compounds known as cannabinoids (including CBDA, CBG or cannabigerol, BPC, CBDV), terpenes, phenols and flavonoids with a myriad of beneficial properties.
+The purest form of CBD oil or paste is made with full-spectrum, whole-plant, organic CBD extract.
+This concentrate contains CBD and over 400 chemical compounds known as cannabinoids (including CBDA, CBG or cannabigerol, BPC, CBDV), terpenes, phenols and flavonoids with a myriad of beneficial properties.
 These compounds work together to achieve what is called the entourage effect .

 Taking CBD oil under the tongue